 Competitive Grants are awarded following the Virginia Department of Housing and Community Development's (DHCD) competitive review of the applicable application.
-The deadline for submission of Competitive Grant applications to DHCD is April 1, 2022.
-The 2nd competitive round will be held based on funding availability but is estimated to take place in the fall of 2022.
+The deadline for submission of Competitive Grant applications to DHCD is June 1, 2023.

 There are six primary project types under the Competitive CIG rounds: